There Are Real Reasons For Linux To Replace ifconfig, netstat and Other Classic Tools - Slashdot

 Re: (Score:2)

-Re: Denying ICMP echo @ server/workstation level t (Score:2)
+Re: Denying ICMP echo @ server/workstation level t (Score:4, Insightful)

 Linux has one of the few IP stacks that isn't derived from the BSD stack, which in the industry is considered the reference design.
 Instead for linux, a new stack with it's own bugs and peculiarities was cobbled up.